top of page

 Most facilities treat electrical safety like a checklist.
 Get the study.
 Do the training.
 Check the box.

-The organizations that get electrical safety right share a common trait: they see it as one connected system rather than a collection of separate line items.
-When each element reinforces the next, these facilities are known for running well, protecting their people, and doing things the right way.
+With over 25 years leading industrial technology companies, I've observed this issue across industries and facility sizes.
+The organizations that “get it” share a common trait: they understand electrical safety for what it is: one interconnected system, not just a collection of individual line items.
+With each element reinforcing the next, these facilities are known for running well, protecting their people, and doing things the right way.

 Most leaders think they understand the risk.
 Many don’t.